|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 Rust and electrochemical oxidation are forms of corrosion that occur on metals, but a) these typically occur on a much slower time scale and b) these are not a health effect and, therefore, are not usually noted on an SDS except perhaps in storage recommendations.
 The U.S. Department of Transportation includes metal in their definitions.

-Corrosive materials pose serious immediate risk to skin, tissues, eyes and other parts of the body.
-Any body part coming in contact with a corrosive material must be flushed with water IMMEDIATELY and then medical attention or opinion should be sought.
+Corrosive materials can be in solid, liquid or gas form and pose serious immediate risk to skin, tissues, eyes, lungs, and other parts of the body.
+Any external body part coming in contact with a corrosive material must be flushed with water IMMEDIATELY and then medical attention or opinion should be sought.

 Almost every medical resource, consensus standard, and SDS says that the water flushing should last 15 minutes, however there is some question whether such long flushing periods may offer significant benefit in all cases, particularly when it could unnecessarily delay the course of emergency treatment.